 e.
 They are strong.
 Make sure the lid to your Spidey enclosure is well secured because if it is not there is a good chance they’ll be able to push their way out.

 f.
-They can jump to quite a height considering the size so be very wary of giving them any opportunity to jump out of their enclosure or to jump on to and bite your hand
+They can jump to quite a height considering the size so be very wary of giving them an opportunity to jump out of their enclosure or to jump on to and bite your hand

 They do not require a very large enclosure as they are burrowing as opposed to roaming spiders.
 A 30 x30 x 60cm fish tank will be sufficient.
 They require a substrate to the building of the burrow of at least 6 cm deep though some will desire to be at least three times this depth.
 Typically, they would build the burrow underneath a piece of bark or something similar rather than just dig a hole in the open so you will need to provide this in their enclosure.
 The best results you borrow yourself on the edge of the fish tank in place a piece of bark over it.
-When you and your Barking spider to the enclosure it will likely find this burrow and make it its own.
+When you and your Barking spider to the enclosure it will likely find this burrow and make it it’s own.
 This will give you the opportunity to view the barking spider when it is in the burrow – this certainly makes things more exciting during feeding as you’ll be able to see them with their prey after they drag it into the burrow.

 Feeding your Barking Spider

 Your spider will eat anything smaller than itself gets too close to its burrow when it is hungry.
 Crickets and grasshoppers are ideal, as are cockroaches.
 Often moths grow to the correct size as well and they will eventually flap around and land near the entrance to the burrow.
-Buying spider feed such as mealy worms and crickets from the pet shop can get expensive so you may wish to breed these yourself if you are concerned (rightly so) of your spider been poisoned from garden insects that may been exposed to pesticides.
+Buying spider feed such as mealy worms and crickets from the pet shop can get expensive so you may wish to breed these yourself if you are concerned (rightly so) of your spider been poisoned from garden insects that may have been exposed to pesticides.

 Your spider will need to drink to ensure that you keep water in something like jar lid to drink from.
 Use your common sense when choosing a lid – two deep and you risk your spider falling in and drowning

-Barking Spiders seek out humid micro environments such as leaf litter to live in as they prefer a fairly humid environment.
+Barking Spiders seek out humid microenvironments such as leaf litter to live in as they prefer a fairly humid environment.
 Their cage should certainly not be allowed to get bone dry however if you allow it to be too wet they can be affected by fungi or mites that will breed in the moist soil and then feed on and irritate the spider.
 Rotting vegetation can cause problems so only introduce plastic plants as opposed to natural ones.
-Keep the cage clear of insect corpses.
+Keep the cage clean of insect corpses.
 Only remove dead insects with long pincers or tongs – you don’t want to picking out their crickets arid have Spidey, bite your fingers after feeling the vibrations from your actions

 Barking spiders do not make a good pet for a child, they are too aggressive they are too difficult to look after and the repercussions are too large should the child make a mistake such as trying to handle it.
-For an older child or an adult they can make a fascinating and spectacular hobby animal.
+For an older child or an adult, they can make a fascinating and spectacular hobby animal.
 Enthusiasts speak excitedly about how dramatic it is watching and take down their prey.